eusoupedroo/eusoupedroo/README.md

 ## About Me:

-I have been working in the development area for over 5 years.
+I have been working in the development area for 5 years.

 I start my career with software developing creating solutions in technologies with digital market and management of all social medias of some business in my city.